Tuning Management Pack for VMware

 snapshotsSize > 2048 (MB)

 This monitor tracks snapshot usage for virtual machines.
-Both age (of the oldest snapshot) and size (total for all snapshots) are monitored.
+Both age (in hours of the oldest snapshot) and size (total value in MB for all snapshots) are monitored.